Revolvur/eng103a_DevOps/README.md

 Load into the terminal and `~/.ssh` into the db VM. e.g. `$ ssh -i "eng103a.pem" ubuntu@ec2-<YOUR_IP>.<YOUR_LOCATION>-1.compute.amazonaws.com`
 - Set up mongodb by either loading your `provision_db.sh` file or entering the commands manually.
-- If you want to load in your `provision_db.sh` script you can change the permissions by entering `sudo chmod +x provision.sh` and then enter `sudo ./provision_db.sh`
+- If you want to load in your `provision_db.sh` script you can change the permissions by entering `sudo chmod +x provision_db.sh` and then enter `sudo ./provision_db.sh`
 ```
 chmod +x changes permissions of the file to make it executable.
 ```